nmistry096/CloudFS-Android/doc/source/com/bitcasa/cloudfs/api/RESTAdapter.rst

    Creates a new CloudFS user with the supplied data.

    :param session: Session object.
-   :param username: String username.
+   :param username: The username for the new user.
-   :param password: String password.
+   :param password: The password for the new user.
-   :param email: String email.
+   :param email: The email for the new user.
-   :param firstName: String first name.
+   :param firstName: The first name of the new user.
-   :param lastName: String last name.
+   :param lastName: The last name of the new user.
    :throws BitcasaException: If a CloudFS API error occurs.
    :throws IllegalArgumentException: If the parameters are invalid or misused.
    :throws IOException: If a network error occurs.
-   :return: User object.
+   :return: The newly created user.

 createFolder
 ^^^^^^^^^^^^